 When the same aid is used for both en-route and heliport purposes, a description shall also be given in section ENR 4.
-If the ground-based augmentation system (GBAS) serves more than one heliport, description of the aid shall be provided under each heliport.
+If the GBAS serves more than one heliport, description of the aid shall be provided under each heliport.
 If the operating authority of the facility is other than the designated governmental agency, the name of the operating authority shall be indicated in the remarks column.
 Facility coverage shall be indicated in the remarks column.

-\\\\ AD 3.19 Local heliport regulations
+AD 3.19 Local heliport regulations